apache/cloudstack-documentation/source/adminguide/virtual_machines/virtual_appliances.rst

 Network interfaces
 ------------------

-In case the template requires the virtual appliance to connect different network interfaces, these are displayed in the 'Networks' section, similar to this:
+In case the Template requires the virtual appliance to connect different network interfaces, these are displayed in the 'Networks' section, similar to this:

 |vapps-networks.png|